Navy Federal Credit Union (NFCU), usually referred to as Navy Federal or Navy Fed, is a global credit union based out of Vienna, Virginia.

 To join Navy Federal, you’ll need your Social Security Number, current home address, US ID, and a credit card or bank account for funding.

-There’s no sign-up bonus for a new Navy Federal membership or account at the moment, but there’s a pretty solid referral program once you’re in.
+There’s no sign-up bonus for a new Navy Federal membership or account, but there’s a pretty solid referral program once you’re a member.

 When you refer new Senior Non-Commissioned Officers (NCOs), you’ll get $100 per new member.
 There’s a limit of 5 referrals per member, so you can earn up to $500 if you keep bringing in new people.